opencost/opencost/README.md

 ## Community

-If you need any support or have any questions on contributing to the project, you can reach us on [CNCF Slack](https://slack.cncf.io/) in the [#opencost](https://cloud-native.slack.com/archives/C03D56FPD4G) channel or attend the biweekly [OpenCost Working Group community meeting](https://bit.ly/opencost-meeting) from the [Community Calendar](https://bit.ly/opencost-calendar) to discuss OpenCost development.
+If you need any support or have any questions regarding contributing to the project, you can reach us on [CNCF Slack](https://slack.cncf.io/) in the [#opencost](https://cloud-native.slack.com/archives/C03D56FPD4G) channel or attend the biweekly [OpenCost Working Group community meeting](https://bit.ly/opencost-meeting) from the [Community Calendar](https://bit.ly/opencost-calendar) to discuss OpenCost development.

 ## FAQ